autarch/docs/domains.md

 ## Details

-You are giving ownership of these domains to TPF, that said whilst you are around it is your decision what happens with it...
+You are giving ownership of these domains to TPF, that said whilst you are around it is your decision what happens with the DNS...

  * Can I have the full ownership back - No, it defeats the purpose of this project
  * Can I still use my own DNS? - YES, or we'll run it as you request.